bertie-wheen/dsa-2023-4/labs/lab1/README.md

 With all that said, PyCharm is recommended for this module, whatever you might otherwise use (unless you have particularly strong feelings on the matter).

-When opening it up, you should open the `labs/` subdirectory as a project.
+When opening it up, you should open the `labs/` subdirectory (that is, `C:/Users/<username>/dsa/labs/`) as a project.

 You may then need to configure the Python interpreter.
 To do this, there's a little button on the right of the bottom status bar, or you can go to `File -> Settings` (`Ctrl-Alt-S`), then `Project: labs -> Python Interpreter`.
-If it is not already added, you should add the Python that's installed on your system.
+On the lab machines it may have Python 3.9 configured by default, so you should set it to use 3.11 instead.
+(`Add Interpreter -> Add Local Interpreter -> System Interpreter`.)

 Returning to the main IDE, you should look to the top-left, where it says `Project`.
 This is called a scope, and if you click on it, then you'll see others, including two especially for this module.
 If you select `Exercises & Solutions`,